mistenes/excelemail/README.md

 2. Log in to [Render](https://render.com) and choose **New + → Blueprint**.
 3. Provide the repository URL and keep the default region and instance type.
 4. Render will install dependencies with `pip install -r requirements.txt` and start the service with `gunicorn run:app`.
-5. Once live, add companies through the `/companies/upload` page, then begin creating shipments from the home page.
+5. Once live, add companies through the `/companies/upload` page (manual entry form), then begin creating shipments from the home page.

 The application automatically picks up the `DATABASE_URL` and `SECRET_KEY` environment variables Render injects.
 Locally, it falls back to a SQLite database inside the Flask instance folder and a development secret key.